mwcproject/mwc-node/SECURITY.md

 * Publish their findings whichever way they choose, even if no particular bug or vulnerability was found.
 We can all learn from new sets of eyes and benefit from increased scrutiny.
 * Audit the project publicly.
 While we may disagree with some small points of design or trade-offs, we will always do so respectfully.

+## Forks and other modifications of MWC

+We will responsibly disclose any vulerabilities in MWC to any forks of MWC or Grin after they have been incorporated into a release of MWC.
+We will notify users that the fork has a vulnerability so upgrades can be prioritized, but we will not release details of vulnerability until forks have had time to patch and release fixes to these vulnerabilities.
+We will disclose to all forks we are aware of.
+Maintainers may contact the security contacts to make us aware of your fork.

 ## Useful References

 * [Reducing the Risks of Catastrophic Cryptocurrency Bugs](https://medium.com/mit-media-lab-digital-currency-initiative/reducing-the-risk-of-catastrophic-cryptocurrency-bugs-dcdd493c7569)